MariloyH/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis Challenge

-In your README, create a subheading,
+# Deliverable 1
 ## Linear Regression to Predict MPG.
-In this deliverable, we are going to use multiple linear regression to predict which variables affect a car's performance measured in miles per gallon (mpg).
-To do this, we define our null hypothesis as that none of the metrics that describe the cars affect their performance.
+In this deliverable, we are going to use multiple linear regression to predict which metrics  affect a car's performance measured in miles per gallon (mpg).
+To do this, I define the null hypothesis as that none of the metrics that describe the cars affect their performance.
-As part of the data exploration, I used R's eigenfunction to plot each of the metrics vs. mpg, to see if there is a quantitative correlation.
-From the graphs you can see that only "vehicle_length" and "ground_clearance" seem to affect the mpg variable.
-Running the corr() function we can see that all the variables have a correlation, but the ones that have the most are vl and gc.
+As part of the data exploration, I used R's function to plot each of the metrics vs. mpg, to see if there is a quantitative correlation.
+From this plots,  it can see that only "vehicle_length" and "ground_clearance" seem to affect the mpg variable.

-+
-Subsequently, I used the R function for linear regression lm(), using all the variables and the summary gave us the following data: p-value = 5.35 e-11, clearly less than 0.05, so we can reject our null hypothesis and affirm that there is a correlation between the car's metrics and mpg.
+Subsequently, I used the R function for linear regression lm(), using all the variables in their dataframe and the summary gave us the following data: p-value = 5.35 e-11, clearly less than 0.05, so we can reject our null hypothesis and affirm that there is a correlation between the car's metrics and mpg.
 Looking at our predictor variable, adjusted R-squared, we can say that 68.25% of the mpg variability is predicted by our model.